Empiree/DeftSharp.Windows.Input/README.md

 # DeftSharp.Windows.Input

-A lightweight library designed to handle and manage keyboard and mouse button events in Windows UI applications (WPF, MAUI, Avalonia).
+A lightweight library designed to handle and manage keyboard and mouse button events in Windows UI applications (WPF, MAUI, WinUI, Avalonia).
 Using P/Invoke methods, this library provides an easy-to-use interface for event handling.

 # How to Install